e-Roundtable on Catalyzing Rapid Social Transformation

 There is considerable agreement on what has to change (e.g. collective behavior change that causes unsustainable production and consumption patterns, climate emergencies or biodiversity loss) and some agreements about the need for accelerating change in consciousness (from mindshifts to paradigm shifts to an inquiry into emerging new civilizations).
 But there are many institutional actors who have not yet recognized the importance of process and are preoccupied with where and what rather than how.
 Rarely do discourses and knowledge exchange focus on this how of approaching and (collectively) leading (small and) large systems change across the boundaries of institutions, nations, cultures and mindsets.

-The purpose of the suggested workshop is to
+The purpose of the first e-workshop was to

 - Bring together thought leadership and collective action approaches to designing and leading transformative change processes.